fairlearn/fairlearn/docs/user_guide/assessment.rst

     :target: auto_examples/plot_quickstart.html
     :align: center

 It is possible to customize the plots.
-Here are some common examples:
+Here are some common examples.

 Customize Plots: :code:`ylim`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~